angadhn/MySite/_notes/Space Data Center Analysis.md

 $$ \begin{align} \rho_{mass,PVR} &= \frac{m_{PVR}}{A_{deployed,PVR}} \\ &= \frac{741 \text{ kg}}{42.4 \text{ m}^2} = 17.48 \text{ kg/m}^2 \end{align} $$

+These mass figures (14-17 kg/m²) reflect not just the radiating surface, but the complex internal heat distribution networks.
+Each radiator contains ammonia coolant loops, manifolds to distribute flow, internal channels to reach every corner of the panel, pumps, and mounting hardware.
+This internal ‘plumbing’ represents the majority of the radiator mass—the actual radiating surface is relatively lightweight.

 **Combined Systems Mass Performance:** The complete ISS thermal control system comprises the PVTCS units and ATCS, yielding a system-level mass density of:

 $$ \begin{align} m_{ISS,total} &= 4 \times 741 + 6 \times 1122 = 9696 \text{ kg} \\ \rho_{mass,ISS} &= \frac{9696}{645} = 15.03 \text{ kg/m}^2 \end{align} $$

+The radiator mass challenge stems from the need to transport heat internally within each panel.
+Unlike solar arrays that only need electrical connections, radiators require heavy fluid distribution systems to ensure uniform temperature across their entire surface.
+This internal heat transport infrastructure—not the radiation physics itself—drives the 4-5x mass penalty compared to solar panels.

 Scaling these empirical mass densities to Starcloud's 63,190 m² radiator requirement reveals the magnitude of the mass challenge: